 Bundy earns 5th victory as Orioles beat White Sox 6-5

-Baltimore Orioles' Manny Machado, left, and Ryan Flaherty fist bump after Machado scored on a double by Trey Mancini in the first inning of a baseball game against the Chicago White Sox in Baltimore, Saturday, May 6, 2017.
-Baltimore Orioles' Trey Mancini hits a two-run home run in the fifth inning of a baseball game against the Chicago White Sox in Baltimore, Saturday, May 6, 2017.
+Baltimore Orioles starting pitcher Dylan Bundy throws to the Chicago White Sox in the first inning of a baseball game in Baltimore, Saturday, May 6, 2017.
+Baltimore Orioles starting pitcher Dylan Bundy throws to the Chicago White Sox in the first inning of a baseball game in Baltimore, Saturday, May 6, 2017.

 Add your comments below